wp-plugins/users-ultra/readme.txt

 7. Dahsboard

 == Changelog ==

+= 1.0.98 (07-15-2014) =
+* PRO   - Pro version has been released.
+* Bug Fix   - Translation issues has been fixed.

 = 1.0.97 (07-14-2014) =
 * Bug Fix   - Issue with LinkedIn API.
 There was a conflict between the linkedin and twitter api.
 Now linkedin sign should work well.